 Craig says adoption of genomic testing was critical in improving his herd.

 Involvement in industry projects during the development of genomic breeding values convinced Craig of the technology’s merit and he subsequently began investing in genomic testing once it became commercially available in 2011.

 Since 2014, every heifer and about 25 per cent of bulls are now sampled within weeks of birth.

 For the bulls, the genomic results determine whether they are destined for a career in AI or to be sold as herd bulls.

 For heifers, the increased data reliability provided by genomic testing enables more accurate breeding decisions, especially for low heritability traits such as daughter fertility and longevity.

-Heifers in the top 10% for breeding values from the genomic testing are used as donors in the embryo transfer program, with the lowest 25% of genetic merit and crossbred cows in the herd used as recips.
+Heifers in the top 10 per cent for breeding values from the genomic testing are used as donors in the embryo transfer program, with the lowest 25 per cent of genetic merit and crossbred cows in the herd used as recips.
 The rest are bred conventionally for AI.

 All heifers are joined to sexed semen achieving 50% calf on ground rate from fresh sexed semen of which 90% are heifers.
-"More than 50 heifer calves a year from that – it’s a powerful tool to rebuild your herd," Craig said.
+They get more than 50 heifer calves a year from that.
+“It’s a powerful tool to rebuild your herd,” Craig said